dstettler/delphi/README.md

 # Toy Delphi Interpreter
 For the purposes of the assignment, I have implemented classes and objects, constructors and destructors, encapsulation, and a very small subset of Pascal.
 Anything I didn't think was directly required for these things was not implemented.

+**This project was written for and with Java SE 17.
+I have not tested it with any other JDK/JRE version.**

 ## Functionalities Implemented
 - Object/unit declaration and implementation
 - Object field permissions/encapsulation